top of page

 Search

 The next few months were intoxicating.
 She rocketed through the preschool ranks—Cuttlefish, Mackerel—and eventually reached the pinnacle of aquatic achievement: Lumpsucker.
-We were living the dream.
+We were living the dream!

 And then… things stalled.

 Grade school arrived, and suddenly there were no more adorable titles or shiny promotions.
 Just weekly swim practices.
-Swim meets.
-Practice again.

 What was this cesspool of goal-lessness?